grafana/mimir/docs/sources/mimir/operators-guide/configure/reference-configuration-parameters/index.md

     # CLI flag: -blocks-storage.bucket-store.index-header.stream-reader-enabled
     [stream_reader_enabled: <boolean> | default = false]

+    # (experimental) Maximum number of idle file handles the store-gateway keeps
+    # open for each index-header file when using the streaming reader.
+This
+    # option is used only when the index-header streaming reader is enabled.
+    # CLI flag: -blocks-storage.bucket-store.index-header.stream-reader-max-idle-file-handles
+    [stream_reader_max_idle_file_handles: <int> | default = 1]

   # (experimental) If larger than 0, this option enables store-gateway series
   # streaming.
 The store-gateway will load series from the bucket in batches
   # instead of buffering them all in memory before returning to the querier.